Leostarearn/leostarearn-hub/src/smart-living/digital-detox-guide.md

 > *You don’t have to delete your phone — just show your mind it’s not the boss.*

-## 📊 What the Science Says About Digital Overload
+<h2 id="science-digital-overload">📊 What the Science Says About Digital Overload</h2>

 It’s not just a vibe — it’s verified.
 Science is now catching up to what many of us *feel*: constant screen use alters how our brain, body, and mood function.